DougHamil/starbind-server/README.md

 > ADMIN_PASSWORD: Password for the admin login

+> SESSION_SECRET: Random string to be used for login sessions

 > HTTPS_KEY_FILE: Key.pem file for HTTPS, if you want use HTTPS specify the location of the file using the property

 > HTTPS_CERT_FILE: cert.pem file for HTTPS, if you want to use HTTPS specify the location of the cert.pem file here.

 If you leave ADMIN_USERNAME or ADMIN_PASSWORD unset or an empty string, admin login will be disabled.
-If the HTTPS_KEY_FILE or HTTPS_CERT_FILE properties don't point to valid locations, then Starbind will fall back to HTTP
+If the HTTPS_KEY_FILE or HTTPS_CERT_FILE properties don't point to valid locations, then Starbind will fall back to HTTP.

+To enable admin login you MUST specify ADMIN_USERNAME, ADMIN_PASSWORD, and SESSION_SECRET.

 ### Example config.json